25 Albert Dr, Glasgow G41 2PE

 Work details: 22 min, HD video, silent

-In person outdoor screening event: Doors open 7:30pm, screening 8pm, Thursday, 23 September
+In person indoor screening event: Doors open 7:30pm, introductions 7.45pm, screening 8pm, Thursday, 23 September

-Work available online: 24 September – 1 October via LUX Scotland website
+Work available online: 24 September – 1 October here.

 The festival will continue with a series of screenings and events scheduled to follow the lunar calendar across the rest of 2021.
 The programme lies in between the folds of artists’ moving image, performance documentation, protest documentary and animation, considering their strategies for interruption, to undo the formal and psychological trappings of a neo-colonial, white supremacist, capitalist, patriarchal cinema system.

-The film will be screened outdoors, it is 22 minutes long and silent.
+The film is 22 minutes long and silent.

-For information on how to find Tramway you can find information on their website: https://www.tramway.org/visit-us/
+For information on how to get to Tramway, please see information on their website: https://www.tramway.org/visit-us/

 Toilet facilities: There will be access to Tramway’s toilet facilities.
 There are gender neutral toilets located on the ground floor and mezzanine level, and separate male and female toilets on the upper foyer.
 An accessible toilet which is suitable for wheelchair users is available on each level.